Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 */15  * * * *    /home/user_name/bin/1-Wire-temperature-logger-RPi.pyw -q    >/dev/null 2>>/dev/null

+The script writes a 'tab or comma separated value'

+formated text file with ISO 8601 date and time strings

+to a micro-SD card and optionally uses UTC time.

+This format is compatible with python's pandas

+and plotly packages as well as with spreadsheet processing.

+A further script provides interactive graphical data analyzis and statistics.

 The 1-Wire bus can power sensors using 'external power'

 (three wires) or 'parasite power' (two wires).